 No Credit Check or Financial Documents Required

 Unlike lawsuit loans, your credit score, employment status, or bank account statements will not affect your ability to get legal funding for your lawsuit.
-We only care about the things we ask on our application, so you don’t need to stress if your credit history is less than optimal or if you’re out of work.
+We only care about what we ask on our application, so you don’t need to stress if your credit history is less than optimal or if you’re out of work.

-Applying for a Lawsuit Loan More Than Once
+Applying for a Lawsuit Loan More than Once

-Don’t Pay Us Back If You Lose Your Lawsuit
+Don’t Pay Us Back if You Lose Your Lawsuit

 Because all our legal funding is non-recourse, you aren’t liable for the money you receive.
 In other words, if you don’t win your lawsuit and receive a settlement, you don’t have to pay us back.

 We don’t want to become another source of stress during this difficult time.
 Our goal is to help you get the money you need fast.

 Give Us a Call Today to Get Started

 We know that dealing with abuse in any form is difficult.
 The last thing we want is for you to have financial hardship tacked on top of it.
 That’s why we offer fast funding without the same risks to your finances that you might face with a traditional bank loan.

 Want to apply for legal funding with us?
 You can submit your application online or give us a call.
 There is no obligation when you reach out to us.
 Get the money you need fast so you can fight hard for your deserved settlement.